cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ### Value provided by a Service Catalog

-One of the features a Cloud Management Platform provides, is a self service user interface.
+One of the features a Cloud Management Platform provides, is a Self Service User Interface.
 Here users can order, manage and retire services.
-Services are categorized in catalogs, where they can be organized and easily consumed.
+Services are categorized in Catalogs, where they can be organized and easily consumed.

-By providing a service catalog, users can deploy the services they need quickly and simply.
+By providing a Service Catalog, users can deploy the services they need quickly and simply.
 This will improve agility, reduce provisioning time and free up resources in internal IT.

 ### Service Basics